A Tribute to the Wight in a Bag, a Crucial Player in GoT’s Latest Battle

 Drogon swerves as they escape, but the wight in a bag is still onboard.

 What will the future hold for the wight in a bag?
 Will it ever get out of the bag?
-Will it get to have its very own audience with Cersei.
+Will it get to have its very own audience with Cersei?
 When reached for comment by Vulture, the wight in a bag simply wriggled and then shivered.
 Haunting stuff.

 Comments